Among the Nation's Best for Orthopedics

 U.S.News & World Report named Thomas Jefferson University Hospital among the best hospitals in the nation for Orthopedics.

 Any disease of the spine, whether a spinal tumor, deformity, stenosis, degenerative disc disease or other trauma requires expert care.
-At Jefferson Hospitals in Philadelphia, you can count on the highly experienced and trained intensivists, physiatrists, oncologists, orthopedists, neurologists and pain management specialists – to provide a full continuum of spine management.
+At Jefferson Health, you can count on the highly experienced and trained intensivists, physiatrists, oncologists, orthopedists, neurologists and pain management specialists – to provide a full continuum of spine management.